Title: A Watcher's Word

-On ‘three’, Buffy, having made a mental note to ask him what ever happened to ‘one’ and ‘two’, had dived immediately to the library floor.
-She skidded across the pentagram and retrieved the cutlass Giles had dropped earlier.
+On ‘three’, Buffy, having made a mental note to ask him later what happened to ‘one’ and ‘two’, had dived immediately to the library floor.
+She skidded across the pentagram and retrieved the cutlass Giles had thoughtfully dropped earlier.
 She darted out the way of a blow from one of the demons and cut out at its leg.
-It howled as she pulled back the cutlass and skipped up to put herself between Giles and his attackers.
+It howled as she pulled back the cutlass and she skipped up to put herself between Giles and his attackers.
 She held her back to him and faced down the Pokarroh.

-Two attacked but Buffy parried and held her ground.
+Two of them lunged but Buffy parried and held her ground.
 The blade on bone made a sickening noise but she knew she couldn’t risk losing the weapon trying for deeper wounds.
 The first time she’d swung a broadsword in training she’d got it stuck in a tree in the school grounds and it had taken both her and Giles some twenty minutes to lever the thing out.

 “You are being preposterous,” mocked de Groot haughtily.
 He shoved at Giles, his hands a fiery red as he held the Axe, and whipped the handle into the man’s face.
 Giles reeled, let go, and fell to the floor.
 “You can do nothing to harm us.
 Whereas I can do a great deal of harm to you."

 He jabbed with the point but Giles had anticipated and scuttled to the last point of the pentagram.
-Buffy killed her demon and rushed to Giles’ aid, but was repelled from re-entering as if a force field had been erected.
-Even de Groot was a little surprised that he’d been cut off with Giles.
+Buffy killed her demon and rushed to Giles’ aid, but was repelled from re-entering as if a force field had suddenly been erected.
+Even de Groot was a little surprised that he’d been cut off with only Giles.

 “Really, Rupert?
 It’s a nice trick but you’ll have to do better than that.”